 This Item SHIPS FREE anywhere in the USA

 Saint Andrew Dung-Lac, a Catholic priest and missionary in Vietnam, was one of the 117 martyrs who gave their life for the faith in the 19th century.
 In 1832, Emperor Minh-Mang banned all foreign missionaries and tried to wipe out Christianity.
 Churches were destroyed, instructions forbidden, villages and families were obliterated.
-The tortures of these Christians is considered the worst in Church history.
+The tortures of these Christians are considered the worst in Church history.
 St Andrew was tortured, then beheaded in 1839 for the offense of being a Catholic priest.